sylefeb/Silice/learn-silice/README.md

 leds:00100000
 ```

 Indeed, that's a rotating bit pattern!
+In hardware LEDs would light up in sequence, however this would likely be too fast to notice, we'd have to slow this down.

-Alright, we again saw some very important concepts: unit instantiation, binding and some bit manipulation.
+Alright, we again saw some very important concepts: unit instantiation, dot syntax for outputs and some bit manipulation.
 Now we need to explain something excruciatingly important: registered outputs and latencies.

-## Step 3: the clock, the cycles, and the registered outputs
+## Step 3: cycles and outputs

 Designing hardware often means carefully orchestrating what happens at every cycle.
 Therefore, it is important to understand how information flows through your design, and in particular in between parent and instantiated units.

-So let's modify our example from step 2 to report the cycle at which every operation is performed:
+So let's modify our example from step 2 to report the value of `o` at each cycle, within both the parent unit (`main`) and the instantiated unit (`rotate`).

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./tutorial/step3.si&syntax=c) -->
 <!-- The below code snippet is automatically added from ./tutorial/step3.si -->